SegoCode/AtlasReg/README.md

 ## Features

-- The tool integrates easily into a GitHub Actions workflow, enabling automatic generation and updating of .reg files.
+- Integrates into a GitHub Actions workflow, enabling automatic generation and updating of reg files.

 - Maintains the original playbook directory for easy comparison.